State of the Planet

 Former site of the World Trade Center, photographed from the street, 9 am Aug.
 11, 2016.
 At right, the new Freedom Tower.
 (All photos: Kevin Krajick)

-Miles away from all this, seismologist Won-Young Kim heard the first reports of the attack in his car as he drove to Columbia University’s Lamont-Doherty Earth Observatory.
+Miles away, seismologist Won-Young Kim heard the first reports of the attack in his car as he drove to Columbia University’s Lamont-Doherty Earth Observatory.
 Lamont is located in Palisades, N.Y., on the west bank of the Hudson River, 21 miles north of lower Manhattan.
 From here, part of Kim’s job was to run a network of dozens of seismometers designed to monitor the U.S. Northeast for earthquakes.
 They also sometimes capture man-made seismic waves generated by explosions or other sources.

 When he got to work, everyone was glued to the radio.
 But in a short time, it became difficult to listen to the news; the seismology department was being inundated by calls from reporters and all kinds of government officials.
 In the initial chaos, it was unclear exactly what was going on, what kinds of explosions had occurred, and the exact sequence of events.
 Callers were desperate for information from any possible source.
 Had the seismic network picked up anything?